-We now have a clearer picture as to the details regarding the transition of Barclays Aviator and Aviator Silver cardholders to Citi accounts.
-The accounts will be moving to Citi in April 2026, and Barclays cardholders will get a bit of a “best of both worlds” in terms of having both legacy and new benefits.
-There are a lot of granular details that we don’t yet know, but it is worth understanding the finer points.
+We now have a clearer picture of the details regarding the transition of Barclays Aviator and Aviator Silver cardholders to Citi accounts.
+The accounts will move to Citi in April 2026, and Barclays cardholders will get a bit of a “best of both worlds” by keeping both legacy and new benefits.
+There are many granular details we don’t yet know, but it is worth understanding the finer points.

 High-level details of the Barclays -> Citi transition